darbinreyes/subparprogrammer/web/udemy_web_bootcamp/web_bootcamp.md

 * app.use(methover(_method
 * add app.get(:id/edit, function

+* use CSS id selector to make delete button display: inline.
+* next we will prevent users from deleting or editing posts unless they created that post. // expect only display buttons if user is logged-in AND currently logged in user is the same as the owner/author. // changes to campgrounds show.ejs.

 ### 355. Campground Destroy

+* // figured this out on my own.

 ### 356. Notes about Campground Destroy & Campground Authorization
 ### 357. Campground Authorization Part 1
 ### 358. Campground Authorization Part 2